nidohl/nidohl/README.md

 WE WERNT MEANT TO FIND???

 guys i think ellie is the coolest and im so honoured to be in her presence on ponytown rn

+^
+GUYS ELLIE SAID THIS NOT ME CHAT